 Tokyo Station to Ueno Station to Narita Airport

-Finally, we made it to the Keisei-Ueno Station and from here make sure to follow the signs.
+Finally, we made it to the Keisei-Ueno Station and from here, make sure to follow the signs.

 Tokyo Station to Ueno Station to Narita Airport